 The general premise of ETRADE in the 1980s was to make investing in the stock market easier by creating a place to trade online for retail investors.

 Founded over 40 years ago in New York City, Interactive Brokers is a multinational brokerage firm facilitating the trading of stocks, options, ETFs, bonds, and many other financial instruments around the globe.

 Boasting over 2,109,000 trades per day and over 1 million client accounts, Interactive Brokers has built a very reliable brokerage trusted by many users.

 The firm is a licensed broker in many countries including Canada and conducts business in over 135 different market destinations across the world.

 Interactive Brokers expanded their offerings to Canadians over 20 years ago, in 2000.

 Many customers prefer to use Interactive Brokers due to their low trading fees and the ability to access a wide range of asset classes.

 In addition, customers also benefit from some of the lowest margin rates in the industry as well as the ability to earn extra income by enrolling in the stock yield enhancement program.

 Today, ETRADE charges zero-commissions on standard stock, options, and ETF trades.

-If you are looking to benefit from paying $0 in trading fees in Canada, you should explore using the Wealthsimple Trade platform as it has an easy to use interface and more importantly, it is the one and only Canadian trading platform to charge zero-commissons.
+If you are looking to benefit from paying $0 in trading fees in Canada, you should explore using the Wealthsimple Trade platform as it has an easy to use interface and more importantly, charges zero-commissons.